egeokt/odyssey-federation-hotchocolate/README.md

+Note: Forked this repo to play around with GraphQL concepts via .NET & Hot Chocolate

 # (Odyssey Course) Federation with .NET (C#) & Hot Chocolate

 Welcome to the starter code for **Federation with .NET (C#) & Hot Chocolate**.
 You can find the [course lessons and instructions](https://apollographql.com/tutorials/federation-hotchocolate) on Odyssey, [Apollo](https://apollographql.com)'s learning platform.